stat6250-w18/course-questions-wiki/week-10/README.md

 - *Answer* (akrishnamurthy-stat6250): The ampersand (&) modifier is used to read character values with embedded blanks.
 The colon(:) modifier is used to read variables greater than 8 characters without any embedded blanks.
 - Question (ljiang11−stat6250): How is modified list input different from list input?
 - Question (aguenane−stat6250): What are the limitations of list input?
-− ∗Question∗ (ldeng11−stat6250): How do you read the data if the data in one single field have different format, like some have blanks, some don't?
+- *Question* (ldeng11−stat6250): How do you read the data if the data in one single field have different format, like some have blanks, some don't?